Hastedz/Hastedz/README.md

 ## Hi there 👋

-I'm Rafael, a System Developer based in Brazil
+I'm Rafael, a Computer Science & Systems Development student from Brazil 🇧🇷

-Im Interested in Cloud Computing, Cybersecurity, and Software Development.
+💻 Interested in Software Development, Cloud Computing, and Cybersecurity.

-#Im currently learning:
+### Currently Learning
-Python
+- Java
-Java
+- Python
-Git
+- SQL
-SQL
+- Git & GitHub

 <!--
 **Hastedz/Hastedz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.